Anirudh523/INF43Group5/docs/TEST_PLAN.md

 Use two terminal windows.
 Start the API server first, then start the Expo app.
 Replace `YOUR_DIRECTORY`, `YOUR_IP_ADDRESS`, and `YOUR_GOOGLE_MAPS_API_KEY` with local values.
 On Windows PowerShell, use `npm.cmd`; on macOS/Linux, use `npm` and `export NAME="value"` for environment variables.

+NOTE: To get the full functionality of the prototype that was achieved, your Google cloud API key should have these features enabled:
+Geocoding API
+Maps JavaScript API
+Maps SDK for Android
+Maps SDK for iOS
+Maps Static API
+Places API

+If you are not able to acquire/use a free-trial version of the Google cloud API key, please contact: jungmih1@uci.edu for a temporary access to the API key that we used in testing. (our API key will not published on the Git repo)

 Terminal 1: API server

 ```powershell